Watatsumi: Ōwatatsumi

 Chamberlain (1919:30) explains mochi 持ち "having; taking; holding; grasping; owning" behind translating Ōwatsumi kami as "Deity Great-Ocean-Possessor", "The interpretation of mochi, "possessor," though not absolutely sure, has for it the weight both of authority and of likelihood."

-A subsequent Kojiki passage describes Watatsumi's daughter Otohime and her human husband Hoori living with the sea god.
+A subsequent Kojiki passage describes Watatsumi's daughter Otohime and her husband Hoori living with the sea god.
 After Hoori lost his brother Hoderi's fishhook, he went searching to the bottom of the sea, where he met and married the dragon goddess Otohime.
 They lived in the sea god's underwater palace Ryūgū-jō for three years before Hoori became homesick.